Arundhati Roy releases first novel in 20 years

-Arundhati Roy's eagerly-awaited second novel went on sale Tuesday, two decades after her prize-winning debut "The God of Small Things" propelled her to global fame and launched her career as an outspoken critic of injustice in her native India.
+NEW DELHI- Arundhati Roy’s eagerly-awaited second novel went on sale Tuesday, two decades after her prize-winning debut ‘The God of Small Things’ propelled her to global fame and launched her career as an outspoken critic of injustice in her native India.

 “But fiction takes its time and is layered...
 It is not just a human rights report about how many people have been killed and where.
 How do you describe the psychosis of what is going on?
 Except through fiction.”